christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Paul's/Saul's fictional life story was stolen from the ancient Egyptian story"Tale of the Shipwrecked Sailor".

-The midrash
-(Tanhuma.
-41a, Mishpatim 3) claims that Aquila of Sinope aka Onkelos was a nephew of Hadrian and other jewish sources list him as a nephew of emperor Titus (Tractate Gittin (56b)).
 So, these J1 haplotyped jews in Roman used their connections to power to subvert the empire with a mind virus.
 They may have already been scribes working for the Flavians in subverting the cult of King Izates of Adiabene and realized at the time the power of slave morality religions.

 Zeus became Baal-Zebub in the bible: Zeus Belos (Greek: Zeus Baal) -> Baal-Zebul -> Baal-Zebub ("Lord of the Flies") in 2 Kings 1:2-3.Jesus